JeneLitsch/Litan/doc/language/Variables.md

 | string            | ""            |
 | array             | []            |

 An explicitly annotated type is always prioritized over deduction.
+A conversion is performed if necessary and possible.

 ## Examples